 - Ensure no one in the household is involved in criminal activity.

 - Learn as much as possible to become a successful home owner and assume the responsibilities of home ownership.

+The houses built by Habitat families and volunteers are simple, decent single family homes.
 Golden Crescent Habitat for Humanity is an equal opportunity housing agency.

 They vary from 900 to 1,300 square feet, depending on family size.

 They have central heat and air conditioning and yards for the families to enjoy.

 The cost of a three-bedroom home averages $82,000 and monthly payments are about $500, which includes taxes and insurance.